Prajwal6111/Portfolio/README.md

-# Srinidhi Kulkarni - Portfolio Website
+# Prajwal Hiremath - Portfolio Website

-This repository contains the code for Srinidhi Kulkarni's personal portfolio website.
+This repository contains the code for Prajwal Hiremath's personal portfolio website.
 The site is designed to showcase projects, skills, and experience, built using modern web technologies to ensure a professional presentation.

 ## Overview